MrElyazid/abito/README.md

 ## Next Steps / Not Implemented

-*   Admin panel for managing products, categories, users, and orders.
+*   Admin management for Categories, Users, and Orders.
+*   Displaying Orders and statistics on the Admin Dashboard.
 *   Cart item removal/quantity update.
 *   Checkout process (creating orders from carts).
 *   Order history view for users.
-*   Actual product image uploads (using Active Storage).
 *   More robust styling.
 *   Testing.